tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 .. note::

    In most cases people will not test constructors in Java, or any language.
-An object constructor is code handled by the team responsbile for the programming language itself, and you typically don't test code written by third parties.
+An object constructor is code handled by the team responsible for the programming language itself, and you typically don't test code written by third parties.
 The purpose of this class is learning, and practice.
 So we will be creating a test case for our constructor.

 Populate Report table
 ---------------------